eahanson/namer/README.md

 # namer

 A simple web app to get help coming up with names for things.
+See it running at [www.helpname.it](http://www.helpname.it)

 ## Getting started developing